moorepants/dissertation/davisbicycle.rst

 this with his handlebar design but used several other bridges to measure additional moments and forces in handlebar assembly and calibrated the set of bridges together to help eliminate the crosstalk.
-The measured steer torques are less than 10 n-m and the loads due to the applied forces at the wheel contact, headset bearings and handlebars can potentially be orders of magnitude greater. :cite:`Ouden2011` clearly experienced the difficultly in removing the cross talk from a steer torque sensor and few studies have explicitly addressed this.
+The measured steer torques are less than 10 Nm and the loads due to the applied forces at the wheel contact, headset bearings and handlebars can potentially be orders of magnitude greater. :cite:`Ouden2011` clearly experienced the difficultly in removing the cross talk from a steer torque sensor and few studies have explicitly addressed this.